carl2087/goals-5-a-side-football/README.md

   5. In the source section, select branch Master and save.
   6. The page will produce the website URL that links to the site.

+## Credits

+### Code

+  * General code queries and issues were researched and answered with [W3 Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) also Google to issues I had with placing my footer.

+  * I used code from the Love running project to help with setting up the gallery page.

+  * I used code from the Love running project to underline my active page in the header.

+  * Notes made throughout the Code Institute course helped massively as well

+### Media

+  * All pictures on the website were downloaded royalty free from [Pexels](https://www.pexels.com/)

+  * The footer icons were used from [Font Awesome](https://fontawesome.com/)

+  * The font families used were from [Google Fonts](https://fonts.google.com/)

+### Acknowledgements

+I would like to thank my mentor Victor Miclovich who has given me great advice and is very clear in explaining processes.
+I would also like to thank the Code Institute Slack community who are always ready to help if needed.